 In order to graduate a student must complete the curriculum in one of the tracks of the MDiv degree within a ten-year period with a final GPA of 2.0 or better.
-The curriculum in each track requires a minimum of 77 hours and may involve up to 89 hours, depending upon the accomplishment of specified prerequisites at the baccalaureate level.
-In order to graduate, a student must also fulfill the requirements specified in the Ministry Formation Activities section.
+The curriculum in each track requires the successful completion of 75 credit hours.
+In order to graduate, a student must also fulfill the requirements specified in the Spiritual Formation Activities section.